hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/7-DeviceNet/6-DeviceNet-Object.md

 ##### 1. Object

-The device is Modeled as a collection of objects.
-Object modeling organizes related data and procedures into one entity : the object.
+The inside of the DeviceNet device is composed of a collection of objects.
+Each object represents a specific component inside the device.

 <br>

 ![[Figure 1.3.7.6-1 DeviceNet Object]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/7-DeviceNet/6-Object/image_1.png>)

 <br>

-Object is identified by class code.
+Individual objects are distinguished using a class code.

 <br>